bazi/gsb4j/README.md

   One usually checks only one URL in hand and this is the sole reason we support single URL queries.
   This may change in future if needed.
 - Rice compression of payloads ([doc reference](https://developers.google.com/safe-browsing/v4/compression))
+- Back-off mode for unsuccessful HTTP responses from API ([doc reference](https://developers.google.com/safe-browsing/v4/request-frequency))

 ## Feedback
 Your feedbacks are welcome and appreciated.
-You can use discussion group to ask any kind of questions or to share your thoughts on various topics related to Gsb4j.
+You can use [Gsb4j mailing list](https://groups.google.com/d/forum/gsb4j) to ask any kind of questions or to share your thoughts on various topics related to Gsb4j.
-This discussion group is a place for everything Gsb4j related.
+This mailing list is open to everything Gsb4j related.

 If you find any bugs or issues related to working of Gsb4j, then you should be creating an issue here in Github.
+And of course contributions are welcome!